February 2014 nor'easter: Carolinas

-Mid Atlantic
+Mid-Atlantic states

 An MTA Supervisor boards a snow thrower on an elevated subway line in Brooklyn on February 13.

+Virginia and Maryland

 Baltimore had 15 in of snow, and parts of Washington, D.C. recorded 15 inches, with nearby areas in Maryland reporting 19 in or more, resulting in the shutdown of the federal government and the capital's two airports.
-The event set a record in the Philadelphia region, where 9 in of snow fell, as it marked the fourth snowstorm resulting in 6 in of snow or greater in one winter.
-New York City recorded 13 in.

-On the morning of February 14, up to 100 vehicles were involved in multiple accidents on the eastbound lanes of the Pennsylvania Turnpike between Willow Grove and Bensalem from icy conditions.
-One accident involved about 75 vehicles, while another incident further east involved about 30 vehicles.
-There were a total of 30 injuries.

-Damage

 The fishing pier in Ocean City, Maryland, which had seen extensive damage from Hurricane Sandy, was damaged again in the storm.
 Strong waves and wind snapped seven pilings at the end of the pier.

 The heavy snow from the storm contributed to roof collapses in several states.
 The roof caved in at a BP gas station in Roanoke, Virginia, and at a Shell gas station in Richmond, Virginia.

+Pennsylvania, New Jersey and New York

 Following a partial collapse, 100 people had to be evacuated from the studios of NBC Lancaster, Pennsylvania affiliate WGAL, and the station was unable to transmit live for an undetermined length of time.
+The event set a record in the Philadelphia region, where 9 in of snow fell, as it marked the fourth snowstorm resulting in 6 in of snow or greater in one winter.
+On the morning of February 14, up to 100 vehicles were involved in multiple accidents on the eastbound lanes of the Pennsylvania Turnpike between Willow Grove and Bensalem from icy conditions.
+One accident involved about 75 vehicles, while another incident further east involved about 30 vehicles.
+There were a total of 30 injuries.

 The roof and walls of a ShopRite supermarket in New Milford, New Jersey, collapsed under the weight of several feet of snow.
 Also in New Jersey, an elementary school in Wallington, a department store in Woodland Park, and a sports complex in Waldwick, were among at least a dozen buildings across Bergen and Passaic counties that partially collapsed on February 14.
 No major injuries were reported in any of the incidents.

-Southeastern states were also struck with structural damages.
-The historic Craigie House in Atlanta collapsed except for its front façade, and the roof of a marina collapsed onto boats at Lake Lanier.
+New York City recorded 13 in.
+Many flights were delayed or outright cancelled and multiple road closures were reported in the city.
+The snow added to what was one of the top snowiest winters in New York City on record.